KMBABU-SPARK/Design-Verification-Using-UVM/Notes/chapter-5/07_high_level_sequence_api.md

 # Chapter 7 — High-Level Sequence API: `start_item()` / `finish_item()`

-## Chapter Overview
-"Topic-3" in the source notes ("sending data to driver method@2") replaces the four manual calls from Chapter 8 with the two-call idiomatic pattern used in essentially all real-world UVM code.

 ## Learning Objectives
 - Explain what `start_item()` and `finish_item()` each do internally.